Frederick Ash Building

-Frederick Ash Building is a heritage-listed warehouse and retail premises at 359-361 Hunter Street, Newcastle, City of Newcastle, New South Wales, Australia.
+Frederick Ash Building is a heritage-listed warehouse and retail premises at 359–361 Hunter Street, Newcastle, New South Wales, Australia.
 It was designed by Frederick B. Menkens and built from 1904 to 1905.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Frederick Ash Building is located within the area bound by Hunter, Burwood, King and Wheeler Place/Plaza in Newcastle.
 The area was part of a grant of 2,000 acres made to the Australian Agricultural Company (A.A.
 Company) in 1829.
 The A.A.
 Company introduced large scale coal mining in Newcastle, even exporting to the East India Company.
 The A.A.
 Company held a monopoly over control of the Newcastle mines until 1853.
 During this time, government policy did not allow them to sell off small parcels of the land.
 However, when the A.A.
 Company relinquished sole rights of the mine to the government in 1853, they were allowed to sell blocks of land which saw the township of Newcastle move westward.

 A portion of land was purchased by Frederick Ash under the common business name of Fredrick Ash Limited or Fred Ash Limited est. 1855 when he was 23 years old.
 In 1860 Frederick Ash went into partnership with James Norsworthy.
-In 1860-1861 Ash and Norsworthy were recorded as owning and occupying a shop of iron construction in King Street and the adjoining property and wooden house owned and occupied by Frederick Ash.
+In 1860–1861 Ash and Norsworthy were recorded as owning and occupying a shop of iron construction in King Street and the adjoining property and wooden house owned and occupied by Frederick Ash.
 The partnership lasted 6 years as Norsworthy returned to England due to ill health.

 The Frederick Ash Building was designed by F. B. Menkens.
-It was built in 1904-05 as a warehouse for Frederick Ash.
+It was built in 1904–1905 as a warehouse for Frederick Ash.
 It appears to have served as a retail showroom with office and storage space on upper floors.
 Frederick Ash used this building to sell hardware and store building materials with workshops and packing rooms behind.